 Deep Learning (a branch of Machine Learning)

-Deep learning is a subfield of machine learning* that has revolutionised artificial intelligence* these past ten years.
+Deep learning is a subfield of machine learning* that has revolutionized artificial intelligence* in the past ten years.

-Visual recognition* has particularly benefit from advances in Deep Learning, making it possible to recognize, detect and segment objects in images with a very high performance.
+Visual recognition* has particularly benefited from advances in Deep Learning, making it possible to recognize, detect and segment objects in images with a very accurate performance.
 A deep learning model learns to recognize concepts that make sense for us humans, such as a landscape, handbags, a smiling face etc.

 The scientific art of making discoveries.
-From the greek word eurisko (“I believe”) that led to “Eureka”, which was popularized by Archimede when he discovered the Pi concept in his bath.
-The Heuristic approach consists of progressively eliminating all alternatives to find a working and applicable solution.
+From the greek word eurisko (“I believe”), which led to “Eureka”, which was popularized by Archimede when he discovered the Archimedes’ principle in his bath.
+The Heuristic approach consists in progressively eliminating all alternatives to find a working and applicable solution.

-Composed of two names : heuristic and technology.
-Also composed of 25 brains that together form Heuritech, a start-up whose mission is to build the best visual recognition tailored to consumer industries.
-By uniquely applying this state-of-the-art technology to millions of Instagram pictures each day, we are able to monitor products and trends.
-This is achieved thanks to continuous R&D led since 5 years by the Heuritech team composed of 35% of PhDs in AI.
+The combination of two words : heuristic and technology.
+Made up of brains, that together, form Heuritech, a start-up whose mission is to build the best visual recognition tailored to consumer industries.
+By uniquely applying this state-of-the-art technology to millions of Instagram pictures each day, we are able to provide predictive analytics on products and trends.
+Read more here.

-Training a model is very costly, partly because it requires a few thousands labelled data that humans usually need to label one by one.
-In Heuritech’s case, labelled data consist in a set of pictures that are associated to fashion attributes.
+Training a model is very costly, partly because it requires several thousand labelled data that humans usually need to label one by one.
+In Heuritech’s case, labelled data consists in a set of pictures that are associated to fashion attributes.